Insomniac's Spider-Man PS4 game goes gold

 Spider-Man is ready to swing onto the PlayStation 4.

-Developer Insomniac Games announced Monday that their Marvel superhero video game has gone gold, which means it has finished development and will be prepped for its Sept.
+Developer Insomniac Games announced Monday that its Marvel superhero video game has gone gold, which means it has finished development and will be prepped for its Sept.
 7 release date.

 The game stars an older Peter Parker, a teenage Miles Morales and a playable Mary Jane.
-The game will have no connections to the Marvel Cinematic Universe , Tom Holland's Peter Parker seen in Spider-Man: Homecoming or the many spider-characters coming to Sony's Spider-Man: Into the Spider-Verse film.
+The game will have no connections to the Marvel Cinematic Universe , Tom Holland's Peter Parker as seen in Spider-Man: Homecoming, or the many spider-characters coming to Sony's Spider-Man: Into the Spider-Verse film.

-A hot red PlayStation 4 Pro themed after the Spider-Man game is also on the way, featuring the white spider symbol seen on this version of Peter Parker.
+A hot red PlayStation 4 Pro themed upon the Spider-Man game is also on the way, featuring the white spider symbol seen on this version of Peter Parker.

 Discuss: Insomniac's Spider-Man PS4 game goes gold